9 times city centres got transformed into MTB and BMX paradises

 The concept for Red Bull Copenride was to bring the mountains to the people, and boy did they a one of a kind mountain bike slopestyle course.
 A huge 'urban mountain' was built within a week at a stunning location overlooking the impressive waterways and harbours of Copenhagen.
 The course was a big showstopper with most of it built on high scaffolding and then featured eight dizzying jumps that tested the riders once the athletes dropped in.

 Twenty of the world's best mountain bike slopestyle took to the course in August 2021.
 But weather conditions meant finals didn't take place and qualifying runs the previous day were taken as the result.
 Emil Johansson scored the best in qualifying, and so took the win.
-Szymon Godziek had the second best score with Nicholi Rogatkin the third best.
 The inaugural event drew was able to draw in huge crowds and the expectation is that the event will return to the slopestyle calendar in 2022, and hopefully we'll see a full event schedule.
+See what went down in the first ever Copenride here.

 03